-Why birthright citizenship matters and how it could change under Trump
+How birthright citizenship could change under Trump

 Why We Wrote This

-Mr. Trump’s campaign featured the issue of unauthorized immigrants.
-On Day 1, he may try to change their children’s future here –against a century of legal precedent.
+Donald Trump’s campaign featured the issue of unauthorized immigrants.
+On Day 1, he may try to change their children’s future in the U.S. – against a century of legal precedent.

 An ensuing legal fight could end up before the Supreme Court.
-The Constitution outlines how it can be amended, and it involves approval from both Congress and the states.
+The Constitution outlines how it can be amended, and the process involves approval from both Congress and the states.

 The Fourteenth Amendment, ratified in 1868, granted citizenship to formerly enslaved people.
-The Supreme Court later affirmed birthright citizenship in the case of Wong Kim Ark, who was denied entry back into the U.S. after a trip to China on the grounds he wasn’t a U.S. citizen.
+The Supreme Court later affirmed birthright citizenship in the case of Wong Kim Ark, who was denied entry back into the United States after a trip to China on the grounds he wasn’t a U.S. citizen.

 Some legal minds argue the case did not address the citizenship clause regarding children of unauthorized immigrants.

-Trump says ending birthright citizenship is part of cracking down on illegal immigration, and will take away an incentive for people to enter the U.S. without authorization.
+Mr. Trump says ending birthright citizenship is part of cracking down on illegal immigration, and will take away an incentive for people to enter the U.S. without authorization.

 But Jennie Murray, president of the National Immigration Forum, says birthright citizenship is among the “hallmark pieces of the American experiment.”
 Restricting this right “begins to unwind the definition of what it means to be American.”